SA/PPS 07.09 - Conducting Student Referendums

-If on-line balloting is restricted because of an electronic malfunction, any protests and/or complaints must be submitted on the Referendum Complaint form to the Dean of Students Office within three (3) business days following the referendum vote.
+If online balloting is restricted because of an electronic malfunction, any protests or complaints must be submitted on the Referendum Complaint form to the Dean of Students Office within three business days following the referendum vote.

-Complaints and/or formal protests of a non-electronic matter must be submitted on the Referendum Complaint form.
-(Form 05.08 B, Appendix II) to the Dean of Students Office within three (3) business days following the referendum vote.
+Complaints or formal protests of a non-electronic matter must be submitted on the Referendum Complaint form to the Dean of Students Office within three business days following the referendum vote.

-A Referendum Review Board consisting of the Student Government Election Board, the Student Government Staff Advisor and Dean of Students, who will serve as the chair, will determine the validity of the complaint or protest.
+A Referendum Review Board consisting of the Student Government Election Board, the Student Government staff advisor, and the dean of Students, who will serve as the chair, will determine the validity of the complaint or protest.

-The Referendum Review Board may interview any individuals who may be aware of any violations of this SAPPS that can be documented.
+The Referendum Review Board may interview any individuals who may be aware of any violations of this policy that can be documented.

-Students who wish to appeal the Referendum Review Board’s decision must submit the appeal in writing within three (3) business days to the Vice President for Student Affairs whose decision is final.
+Students who wish to appeal the Referendum Review Board’s decision must submit the appeal in writing within three business days to the vice president for Student Affairs, whose decision is final.

 REVIEWERS OF THIS PPS